JulienGuibertTlse3/2DNMR-Analyst/README.md

 ## 📋 Overview

-**2DNMR-Analyst** is an interactive R Shiny application designed for analyzing 2D NMR spectra.
+**APPIN** is an interactive R Shiny application designed for analyzing 2D NMR spectra.
 It provides automated peak detection, manual editing tools, and batch processing capabilities tailored for metabolomics research.

 Developed at **INRAe Toxalim / MetaboHUB**, this tool streamlines the workflow from raw Bruker data to quantitative peak integration.